Data Map

 What is it?

-The Data Map is a visualization tool that allows users to intuitively visualise the access paths that exist between resources in their cloud environments.
-Instead of rummaging through charts and tables, the map offers users a fresh, visual-first approach to explore their environments.
+The Data Map is a tool that allows users to intuitively visualise the access paths that exist between resources in their cloud environments.
+Instead of rummaging through charts and tables on data-heavy dashboards, the Map offers users a fresh, visual-first approach to explore their environments.

 Being a sophisticated tool to engineer, the map could not be built with the same tools used for the rest of the product.
-In its current form, the graph:
+In its current form, the Map:

 - ...is mainly an exploratory tool